 - For Information Management, describe your experience in working with a customer transaction system such as ASSET or some other system.
-This may also include on-line tools that jobseekers and one-stop staff could utilize in their job search such as Job Center of Wisconsin or something similar. - For Marketing and Public Relations, describe how you will develop an overall marketing plan that aligns with that of Employ Milwaukee. - For Service Integration and Coordination, it is the expectation that the One-Stop Center staff of all programs will be organized by function, not by program and with a successful outcome in mind for both the employer and the job seeker.
-How will you develop and implement a functional approach to multi-partner office operations?
-Describe your experience with supervision within a multi-partner environment similar to a One-Stop.
+This may also include on-line tools that jobseekers and one-stop staff could utilize in their job search such as Job Center of Wisconsin or something similar. - For Marketing and Public Relations, describe how you will develop an overall marketing plan that aligns with that of Employ Milwaukee. - For Service Integration and Coordination, it is the expectation that the One-Stop Center staff of all programs will be organized by function, not by program and with a a One-Stop.
 Describe the process by which operational procedures will be developed.